Sunderland local elections 2026: All you need to know

 - Conservative - nine seats

-- Independent - two seats
+- Independent - three seats

 There is a vacancy in the Washington West ward.